 Recently, I spotted a knife storage solution that, after hours of online searching, I realized is entirely bespoke: a leather knife rack mounted to the side of a kitchen island.
-I had to have one, so I made my own—and discovered that with a pliable piece of leather, it's a pretty simple thing to create.
-And you can tailor each loop in the rack to fit your own needs—no advanced knife skills necessary.
+I had to have one, so I made my own.
+With a pliable piece of leather, it's a pretty simple thing to create, and you can tailor each loop in the rack to fit your own needs—no advanced knife skills necessary.

-- A piece of wood cut to the desired length.
-I used a 12-inch by 2-inch by 1-inch piece of poplar (choose a soft wood if you plan to use pushpins)
+- Wood cut to the desired length.
+I used a 12-by-2-by-1-inch piece of poplar.
+Choose a soft wood if you plan to use pushpins.

-Step 1: Flip the piece of leather over so that the inside of the hide faces up.
-Place your sanded piece of wood on top and eyeball how you'll wrap it with the leather; measure, mark a pattern, and then cut to your liking.
+Step 1: Flip the leather over so that the inside of the hide faces up.
+Sand your pieces of wood, place atop the leather, and eyeball how you'll wrap it.
+Measure, mark a pattern, and then cut to your liking.

 Step 3: Once you've pinned down each end of the wood, fully wrap the block overlapping the leather on the side that won't show (and trimming as necessary).
 Secure the leather in place with a series of evenly spaced pushpins (I used three).

 Step 5: Push the leather against itself until it makes a loop.
-Secure the loop in place with a pushpin, and then continue making loops and pinning then down, adjusting each to your liking, until you've reached an inch from the end.
+Secure the loop in place with a pushpin, and then continue making loops and pinning them down, adjusting each to your liking, until you're an inch from the end.
 Consider customizing your knife rack to your own set of knives and kitchen tools: I created one large loop to hold my kitchen scissors, and smaller, tighter loops for my knives.

-Step 6: To mount the finished rack on the wall, there are a variety of options: you can hang it like a picture frame using a length of wire and a pushpins on the back, or you can nail the entire piece to the wall, or nail two sawtooth hangers on the back and hook them onto the wall (the approach I took).
+Step 6: To mount the finished rack on the wall, there are a variety of options: You can hang it like a picture frame using a length of wire and pushpins on the back, you can nail the entire piece to the wall, or you can nail two sawtooth hangers on the back and hook them onto the wall (the approach I took).

 The Finished Look

 What to do with leftover scraps of leather?
-Have a look at 10 DIY Projects Using Leather and Erin's recent DIY: Braided Leather Drawer Pulls.
+Consider 10 DIY Projects Using Leather and Erin's DIY: Braided Leather Drawer Pulls.
 Looking for a place to store garden tools?
-On Gardenista, have a look at a Powder-Coated Steel Tool Rack.
+See the Powder-Coated Steel Tool Rack on Gardenista.